Winning Sales Funnel Stages and Strategy Explained for 2025

 Meaning our reps need to contact a potential customer within five minutes of them requesting information.

-Alice de Courcy, our CMO, says:
+Alice de Courcy, our CMO, said:

 “Your goal for booking meetings should be centred around creating an amazing experience for every person your sales reps speak to.”